Composer Accelerator Program

 TRAVEL AND COVID-19 CONSIDERATIONS/CONTINGENCIES

-Our hope is to deliver the workshop with participants joining us in Toronto, however the workshop can be adjusted to facilitate an entirely virtual experience, if required.
+Our hope is to deliver the workshop with participants joining us in Toronto, however the workshop can be adjusted to facilitate an entirely virtual experience if public health recommendations require.

 VENUE & ACCESSIBILITY